Pratye/MEC-Postgres/src/postgres/README.md

-# PostgreSQL
+# MEC PostgreSQL

-A Model Context Protocol server that provides read-only access to PostgreSQL databases.
-This server enables LLMs to inspect database schemas and execute read-only queries.
+A Model Context Protocol server that provides read and write access to PostgreSQL databases.
+This server enables LLMs to inspect database schemas and execute read and write queries.

 ## Components